fcapolini/aremel/README.md

 * Aremel components can be based on any tag (`div` is the default) and can include `<:slot>`s where content can be added.
 Components can extend other components much like classes can extend other classes in object oriented languages.
 * In addition to values, `:` attributes can define functions which act as methods in the context of their tag.
 * Tags in Aremel work as visibility scopes for page logic: nested tags can access outer values and functions, while outer tags can only access a nested tag's values via dot notation if it'a given a name with the `:aka` attribute.
 * The preprocessor supports multiline attributes with unescaped `<` and `>` characters in their content so tag attributes can be comfortably used to contain blocks of code.
-Of course, output HTML is always standars compliant.
+Of course, output HTML is always standards compliant.
 * The construct `attribute=[[<code>]]` is syntactic sugar for `attribute="[[<code>]]"` where you don't need to escape attribute's quotes in your code.
 * Any tag can be self closed and it's turned into an open/close tag combination if needed in the output HTML.
 E.g. `<div/>` becomes `<div></div>`, while `<meta/>` and  `<meta>` both become `<meta />`.
 You can just self close tags with no content as you would in XML.
 * Aremel uses the [Babel](https://babeljs.io) JavaScript compiler to validate expressions and infer their dependencies in order to implement reactivity.
 * Subjects we haven't touched upon here include Aremel's support for data binding, replication, JSON/XML data and services.
+Please refer to the live examples at https://aremel.org/index.html.